ethioendu/ethioendu/README.md

-- 👋 Hi, I’m @ethioendu
+- 👋 Hi, I’m Endalsh
 - 👀 I’m interested in
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning program engineering
-- 💞️ I’m looking to collaborate on programming
+- 💞️ I’m looking to collaborate on program engineering and related thnings
-- 📫 How to reach me ethioendy21@gmail.com
+- 📫 How to reach me ethioendu21@gmail.com

 <!---
 ethioendu/ethioendu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.